Black Mask (character): Criminal career

 Following Crisis on Infinite Earths, Jeremiah Arkham frees all of Arkham Asylum's inmates, including Black Mask, to attack Batman during the events of "The Last Arkham".
 Sionis then returns to crime after an unspecified breakout, evidently retaining most of his Pre-Crisis history.
 He soon begins the False Face Society anew, rising through the ranks of Gotham City's underworld while furthering his vendetta against Bruce Wayne.
 To stop the False Face Society, Batman poses as a new recruit to their ranks, christened "Skullface" by Black Mask himself.
 Black Mask later kidnaps Lucius Fox, who had a hand in Bruce Wayne's bailout of Janus Cosmetics.
 Although Batman is eventually able to save Fox, Black Mask manages to evade capture.
 Black Mask remains at large throughout the events of "Knightfall" and "Zero Hour", and resurfaces shortly thereafter to kill rival mobster "Dirty Dan" Doyle in an ambush shootout.

 Black Mask is later approached by the Black Spider, who wishes to join the False Face Society.
 Black Mask demands the young man to "make his bones" first by crashing a masquerade ball being held at Wayne Manor.
 Batman later learns that the Black Spider is a double agent working for mobster "Turk" Ottoman, and tracks him down to an abandoned theater where he prevents him from shooting Black Mask, who subsequently escapes during the chaos.
 Black Mask reappears as a crime lord in "The Cult" storyline, having given up his vendetta against Bruce Wayne.
 He controls a large portion of Gotham's criminal underworld until the city is destroyed by an earthquake in the "No Man's Land" story arc.

-Black Mask later becomes the leader of a cult, whose trademark is ritual scarring, foregoing his mask and disfiguring his face to resemble a blackened human skull until Batman and the Huntress dissolve it by defeating and imprisoning Black Mask in Blackgate Penitentiary, though the crime lord escapes before the city is made a part of the country again.
+Black Mask later becomes the leader of a cult, whose trademark is ritual scarring, foregoing his mask and disfiguring his face to resemble a blackened human skull until Batman and Huntress dissolve it by defeating and imprisoning Black Mask in Blackgate Penitentiary, though the crime lord escapes before the city is made a part of the country again.

 In Catwoman vol. 3 #16, Black Mask begins a drug trafficking ring and decides to move his organization into Gotham's East End.
 Catwoman soon begins interfering with Black Mask's plans, stealing money from him and giving it to the poor.
 Black Mask retaliates by forcing Sylvia Sinclair to reveal Catwoman's secret identity to him.
 After destroying Catwoman's youth center, Black Mask kidnaps her sister and brother-in-law, the latter of whom he tortures to death with power tools, before forcing the former to eat pieces of her husband's corpse, including his eyeballs.
 Catwoman arrives to find her brother-in-law dead, her sister insane, and her friend Holly Robinson on the verge of being tortured.
 Enraged, Catwoman engages Black Mask at his penthouse, where the crime lord falls from the top of the building.